adwonghk/Simple_JSON_Translate/README.md

 # Simple JSON Translate (from zh_cn.json to zh_tw.json)

-Simple JSON Translate is a very simple translation tools for converting simplified Chinese to transitional Chinese.
+Simple JSON Translate is a very simple translation tool for converting simplified Chinese to transitional Chinese.
 It utilizes a free API called 繁化姬 (https://zhconvert.org) to do the translation.

 ## Installation
 Install the latest version of Node js (https://nodejs.org/en/download/)

 ## Usage